Ilarai97/soc-/01-Live-SOC-Monitoring/triage-log.md

 -There was a suspicious malicious IP address "185.107.56.141" which has an address of C2/Netherland .
 It was suspected to be an brute force attack.
 -The endpoint then ran command to utilize conhost.exe by including "\??\"  which bypass a normal file path resolution .
 -They also forced the use of older conhost.exe by enforcing -ForceV1 in the command .
--We contained the has file for redemption .
+-We contained the hash file for redemption .

 **Classification:** True positive - Malicious